clain4u/Secure-Linux-Server-Catalog-Application/README.md

 Our final path would look like this for example .
 ``` /home/clain/.ssh/userGrader ```
 for additional security you can add a password for the keyfile or leave empty for none.
-This will generate the keypair files inside our .ssh directory whiche are
+This will generate the keypair files inside our .ssh directory which are
 'userGrader' and 'userGrader.pub'

 From within the server terminal window, create a new directory .ssh